fhiso/legacy-format/serialisation.md

 the *specified character encoding* *shall* be the UTF-16 in that endianness.

-{.note} [GEDCOM 5.5.1] only says that the *string* "`UNICODE`" is used to specify the UTF-16 encoding, though without naming the encoding as such, and without specifying which endianness is meant.
-If the *octet stream* is a valid ELF document encoded in UTF-16 then the *detected character encoding* will be set accordingly.
+{.note} [GEDCOM 5.5.1] says that the *string* "`UNICODE`" is used to specify the UTF-16 encoding, though without naming the encoding as such, and without specifying which endianness is meant.
+If the *octet stream* is a valid ELF document encoded in UTF-16 and the application supports UTF-16, then the *detected character encoding* will have been determined accordingly.

-Otherwise, the application *may* determine the *specified character encoding* in an implementation defined way.
-In doing so, it *may* read one further *line string* and if it begins with "`2 VERS`" followed by a space *character* (U+0020), the application *may* use the remainder of that *line string* to help determine the *specified character encoding*.
+Otherwise, the application *may* determine the *specified character encoding* from the remainder of the *line string* and the *detected character encoding* in an implementation-defined way.
+The application *may* read one further *line string*, and if it begins with "`2 VERS`" followed by a space *character* (U+0020), the application *may* also use the remainder of that *line string* in determining the *specified character encoding*.

 {.example ...}  It is fairly common to find "`ANSI`" on the `CHAR` *line*, though this has never been a legal option in any version of